liberolinux/libero-install/README.md

 ## About libero-install

-This project aspires to be your favourite way to install libero.
+This project aspires to be your favourite way to install gentoo.
 It aims to provide a smooth installation experience, both for beginners and experts.
 You may configure it by using a menuconfig-inspired interface or simply via a config file.